Fault-Tolerant Encoding of Logical Qudits in Spin Systems: Introduction

-Quantum technologies -- including quantum information processing\cite{shor1999polynomial, vandersypen2001experimental,grover1996fast, chuang1998experimental, cory1997ensemble}, quantum simulations\cite{Feynman1982Simulating,lloyd1996universal,aspuru2005simulated}, quantum sensing\cite{degen2017quantum, dolde2014nanoscale, clarke2008superconducting}, and quantum communications\cite{bennett2014quantum} -- have gained significant interest across a diverse range of research communities, because they can outperform their classical counterparts.
-Among these approaches, quantum simulation is a powerful tool for studying and understanding physical systems since it can mimic the intrinsic quantum properties, as originally proposed by Feynman\cite{Feynman1982Simulating} about four decades ago.
-While qubit-based quantum information processing can also map multi-level quantum states, it requires certain resources such as additional physical qubits and circuit depths, and a more natural way to realize multi-level system is to exploit qudits.
-As well as quantum simulation, information processing with qudits can inherently offer exponential increase of memory and computational speed\cite{lim2023fault,jankovic2024noisy,gao2023role,sawaya2020resource}, thus motivating detailed investigations into dedicated processing schemes.
+Quantum technologies -- including quantum information processing\cite{shor1999polynomial, vandersypen2001experimental,grover1996fast, chuang1998experimental, cory1997ensemble}, quantum simulation\cite{Feynman1982Simulating,lloyd1996universal,aspuru2005simulated}, quantum sensing\cite{degen2017quantum, dolde2014nanoscale, clarke2008superconducting}, and quantum communication\cite{bennett2014quantum} -- have attracted significant interest across diverse research communities due to their potential to outperform classical approaches.
+Among these, quantum simulation provides a powerful framework for studying complex physical systems by directly emulating their intrinsic quantum properties, as originally proposed by Feynman\cite{Feynman1982Simulating}.
+While qubit-based architectures can represent multi-level quantum states, they typically requires additional physical qubits and increased circuit depth.
+A more natural and resource-efficient approach is to directly exploit qudits, i.e., quantum systems with intrinsic multi-level structure.
+Recent theoretical and experimental studies \cite{chizzini2024qudit, campbell2014enhanced, chizzini2022molecular} have explored various kinds of qudit-based quantum simulations, including applications to molecular dynamics\cite{macdonell2021analog}, neutrino oscillations \cite{turro2025qutrit}, and disorder-induced superfluidity\cite{ticea2025observation}, highlighting the potential of quantum multi-level simulators.
+Beyond quantum simulation, qudit-based quantum information processing \cite{lim2023fault,jankovic2024noisy,gao2023role,sawaya2020resource} and quantum communication \cite{bechmann2000quantum, cerf2002security, cozzolino2019high} inherently offer enhanced information capacity and improved computational or communication efficiency, thereby motivating the development of dedicated qudit-processing schemes.